 Choosing a Lens

 So, how to decide?
 Rather than thinking first about the lenses themselves think first about your photography.
-After all, you aren’t looking for The World’s Best Lens – you are looking for the lens that works best for you.
+After all, you aren’t looking for The World’s Best Lens – you are looking for the lens that works best for your photography.
 How do you shoot?
 What subjects do you shoot?
 In what conditions do you shoot?
 What do you do with your photographs?
 How would any of these lenses fit into your current collection of equipment or the setup you are gradually acquiring?
 Here are some sample hypothetical cases – though they represent real photographic situations:

 This photographer often works indoors in low light and may or may not be able to use flash, often shooting at larger apertures and working handheld.
 The need here might be to expand the functionality around the “normal” 50mm focal length with a more flexible zoom that still has as large an aperture as possible.
 The larger aperture permits photography of moving subjects in slightly lower light without a flash, the 24mm wide end lets the photographer work in tight interior situations (among other things), and 70mm is enough to get a bit more reach.
 This photographer might also use one of the 70-200mm L zooms, and might even have two bodies, one with each lens, making overlapping focal lengths somewhat redundant.
 While IS might be “nice” on such a lens, expanding its usefulness a bit in some low light situations, this photographer might simply add a flash.
 It may also be the case that this photographer isn’t too concerned about the weight and bulk of the equipment.
 The 24-70 f/2.8 sounds like it might be a great choice here.